godotengine/godot-docs/tutorials/shaders/advanced_postprocessing.rst

 However, the benefit is quite small and only beneficial when running especially complex fragment shaders.

-Set the Mesh in the MeshInstance to an :ref:`ArrayMesh <class_ArrayMesh>`.
+Set the Mesh in the MeshInstance3D to an :ref:`ArrayMesh <class_ArrayMesh>`.
 An ArrayMesh is a tool that allows you to easily construct a Mesh from Arrays for vertices, normals, colors, etc.

-Now, attach a script to the MeshInstance and use the following code:
+Now, attach a script to the MeshInstance3D and use the following code:

 ::

-  extends MeshInstance
+  extends MeshInstance3D

   func _ready():
     # Create a single triangle out of vertices: